CAA is no threat to Muslims: Rajinikanth

 Last year, December also Rajinikanth had expressed his concern over nationwide violence over the citizenship law.

-He earlier, had also said that violence and rioting cannot be a way to find solution to any issue.
+He earlier had also said that violence and rioting cannot be a way to find solution to any issue.

 He even took on to Twitter, he wrote, "Violence and rioting should not become a way to find solution for any issue.
 I request the people of India to stay united and vigilant keeping in mind the nation's security and welfare."